 Roughly speaking, the base matrix $M$ is a good configuration if the associated digraph satisfies certain \emph{expansion} properties.
-In \Cref{sec_discrepancy} we prove that the rrd matrix $M$ satisfies all of the necessary properties with overwhelming probability if $d=\omega(\log n)$.
+In Section \ref{sec_discrepancy} we prove that the rrd matrix $M$ satisfies all of the necessary properties with overwhelming probability if $d=\omega(\log n)$.
 The proofs rely on sharp tail bounds for the edge counts $e_M(A,B)$, which were proved in \cite{Cook:discrep}.
-The proof of \Cref{thm_main} for the unsigned rrd matrix $M$ will rely more heavily on the expansion properties of \Cref{sec_discrepancy}.
+The proof of Theorem \ref{thm_main} for the unsigned rrd matrix $M$ will rely more heavily on the expansion properties of Section \ref{sec_discrepancy}.

-It turns out that to prove \Cref{thm_pm} by this approach we do not need all of the expansion properties enjoyed by $M$.
+It turns out that to prove Theorem \ref{thm_pm} by this approach we do not need all of the expansion properties enjoyed by $M$.
 Hence, we will actually prove the following result, where $M$ is replaced by a general 0/1 matrix $\Sigma$, and the event $\good(d)$ distills the required expansion properties.
-In particular, \Cref{thm_gen} is independent of the results in \cite{Cook:discrep}.
+In particular, Theorem \ref{thm_gen} is independent of the results in \cite{Cook:discrep}.

 \begin{theorem}[0/$\pm$1 matrices with expanding support are invertible a.a.s.]
 Let $\Sigma$ be a random or deterministic 0/1 matrix.
-For $d\in [n]$, let $\good(d)$ be the event that $\Sigma$ enjoys the following \emph{expansion properties}: \begin{enumerate}[start=0] \item (Minimum degree) Every row and column of $\Sigma$ has at least $d$ nonzero entries.
+For $d\in [n]$, let $\good(d)$ be the event that $\Sigma$ enjoys the following \emph{expansion properties} with constants $c_1,c_2,C_2>0$ and a parameter $\kappa_3\ge 1$: \begin{enumerate}[start=0] \item (Minimum degree) Every row and column of $\Sigma$ has at least $d$ nonzero entries.
 That is, for all $i\in [n]$,

 \item (Expansion of small sets) There is some constant $c_1>0$ such that for all $\gamma\in (0,c_1]$, for all $S\subset [n]$ such that $|S|\le \frac{\log n}{2\gamma }\frac{n}{d}$, we have

 \item (No large sparse minors) There are constants $C_2,c_2>0$ such that for all $A,B\subset[n]$ satisfying $|A|,|B|\ge C_2\frac{n}{d}\log n$ we have